PrefectHQ/prefect/docs/migration_guide.md

 To compare that user experience to Prefect 1.0:

-- Instead of starting an agent (`prefect agent local start`), you can start building and running flows, and then (optionally) start Orion to see the run history in the UI.
+- Instead of starting an agent (`prefect agent local start`), you can start building and running flows, and then (optionally) start Prefect Orion to see the run history in the UI.
 - Additionally, you can create a deployment to schedule and execute your flow on remote infrastructure, with the infrastructure being defined by a `flow_runner` configuration.

 ### 3.4 No ambiguities